hondaya14/raft-kotlin/docs/design.md

 - No lease-based reads.
 Linearizable reads can be modeled as log commands in v1.
 - No runtime-switchable RPC wire format. v1 fixes the wire to Protocol Buffers carried by `kotlinx.rpc`.
-Alternative transports can be added later behind the `RaftPeerClient` abstraction without changing the wire.
+Alternative transports can be added later behind the `RaftService` abstraction without changing the wire.

 ## Package Layout